Deovandski/fakktion/README.md

 [June 22 2015 - Refactoring Computed Properties on Ember.js 1.13](http://stackoverflow.com/questions/30977856/refactoring-computed-properties-on-ember-js-1-13)

-Steps to make this project working:
+# Building Project

-*Clone Project
+1. Clone Project
-*Create new Secrets.yml and place it on the config folder.
+2. Create new Secrets.yml and place it on the config folder.
 See Extra Commands on the root folder.
-*Bundle Install
+3. Bundle Install
-*Rake db:migrate
+4. Rake db:migrate
-*Rake db:seed
+5. Rake db:seed
-*rake start and enjoy!
+6. rake start and enjoy!

 This Project was last tested on June 2015.